bianzheCN/UI-React-Admin/src/documents/Permission.md

 ## Why

-Different should have different permission to do CRUD(create, remove, update, delete) on resources.
+Different should have different permission to do CRUD(create, read, update, delete) on resources.

 ## Strategy